CurtsApp/sappblog/content/docs/dune_pt_3.md

 {{< /hint >}}

 ### Types of Influence tokens
-There are 4 types of influence tokens.
+There are 4 types of influence tokens

 - House Atreides - green
 - House Corrino - red